 About Illinois Beauty Tomato Plants

-An indeterminate type (vining), Illinois Beauty tomato plants produce during the mid-season of tomato growth and continue until frost in many areas.
-A salad/slicer that is red, round and has good flavor, it is suitable for the growth in the market or home garden.
-This plant produces small 4- to 6-ounce fruits.
+An indeterminate type (vining), Illinois Beauty tomato plants produce during the midseason of tomato growth and continue until frost in many areas.
+A salad or slicer tomato that is red, round, and has good flavor, it is suitable for the growth in the market or home garden.
+This plant produces small, 4 to 6 ounces of (113-170 g.) fruits.

 Illinois Beauty tomato care info advises starting seeds of this plant indoors, instead of direct seeding into your outdoor bed.
-Start seeds 6 to 8 weeks before your projected last frost date so seedlings will be ready when the soil warms.
-Indeterminate vines are not ideal specimens for container planting, but if you choose growing Illinois Beauty in a pot, pick one that is at least five gallons.
+Start seeds six to eight weeks before your projected last frost date so seedlings will be ready when the soil warms.
+Indeterminate vines are not ideal specimens for container planting, but if you choose growing Illinois Beauty in a pot, pick a pot that is at least 5 gallons (19 L.).

 Growing Illinois Beauty Tomato Plants